State Scholar Program

 Two-factor authentication is required for both School User and Administrator accounts every time a user logs in.
 If the setup process has not yet been completed by the high school, refer to the GAP Access Two-Factor Authentication User Guide for instructions.

-Processing of State Scholar Program (SSP) data – for Illinois students who will be college freshmen during the 2022-23 academic year – has begun.
-High schools that have not already done so are encouraged to submit their sixth semester data as soon as they are able, and no later than Friday, November 5, 2021, using one of two available options: in batches (via Excel spreadsheets), or through the online process.
+Processing of State Scholar Program (SSP) data – for Illinois students who will be college freshmen during the 2023-24 academic year – has begun.
+High schools that have not already done so are encouraged to submit their sixth semester data as soon as they are able, using one of two available options: in batches (via Excel spreadsheets), or through the online process.
+In order to ensure qualified students are included when determining 2023-24 State Scholars, be sure to submit sixth semester data as soon as possible - and, no later than Friday, November 4, 2022.

-Following a one-year hiatus caused by the COVID-19 pandemic, the SSP early announcement option is again being offered this processing cycle.
+The SSP early announcement option continues to be offered this processing cycle.
 After an announcement schedule has been determined, early announcements – which allow eligible students to be designated as State Scholars prior to the final round of announcements for the academic year – will begin later this year.
-An e-Message will be sent to high schools once early announcements have started (anticipated for mid- to late-September).
+An e-Message will be sent to high schools once early announcements have started (anticipated for late September/early October).

 - The Required Sixth Semester Data page provides details about what data is used to determine SSP eligibility, and the Methods to Submit Sixth Semester Data section of the page includes information about the two options that can be used for the submission of sixth semester data.